 Unfortunately, I think advisers may be overestimating the returns you’ll receive.
-That’s why we can help you test the guarantee in your financial plan and for the internal rate of return it provides and see if your plan can handle it.
+That’s why we can help you so as to test the guarantee in your financial plan.
+And also for the internal rate of return it provides and see if your plan can handle it.
 This isn’t to say that having the Prudetial SurePath may not be a good way to meet your financial objectives with a portion of your dollars.
 It might, but it’s only possible after testing it that you’ll know.

 Have Questions on Prudential SurePath Annuity?
 Have any comments?

 Do you have any questions that you can’t seem to find the answer here on our website?
 [You can send us your questions here via our Free Annuity Help contact form].

 We hope you found it helpful as you’re conducting your own research Prudential SurePath Annuity.
 We wish you all the best in your retirement journey!